QuantumFusion-network/spec/docs/SPIN/BABE vs AURA.md

 - Exact block authors are revealed only when blocks appear
 - Adds cryptographic unpredictability to block production

-**Note:** SPIN already groups many 100ms slots into a longer Tenure handled by one Primary Leader, making AURA's deterministic scheduling a natural fit for this architecture.
+**Note:** SPIN already groups many 100ms slots into a single _tenure_ handled by one Primary Leader, making AURA's deterministic scheduling a natural fit for this architecture.

 ### 2. Computational Complexity

 **AURA:**
-- Requires only one modulo operation plus block assembly
+- Requires only one modulo operation for slot assignment calculation
+- Additional computational work includes verifying that the given header is sealed by the rightful author of the block
 - Minimizes CPU usage on validator nodes
 - Maintains consistent performance across all nodes
 - Provides more computational headroom for transaction processing